 Just recently in Libertaria a revolution broke out.
-You might think that the revolutionaries wanted to set up a powerful central government that would make zillions of laws and take possession of people's property and tax them a whole lot and do all of the kind of things that the Libertarian government proudly does not do.
+You might think that the revolutionaries wanted to set up a powerful central government that would a) make zillions of laws and b) take possession of people's property and c) tax people a whole lot and d) create a welfare state so that people could rely on the government teat instead of having to take responsibility for their livelihoods by relying on themselves and on strong family solidarity: in other words do all of the kind of things that the Libertarian government proudly does not do.
 Indeed, the leaders of Libertaria actually hoped that this is what the revolutionaries would say they wanted to do.
 Why?
 Because then it would have been very easy for the Libertarian leaders to turn the public against the revolutionaries, using well-known and persuasive arguments about the evils and stupidity of powerful and intrusive central governments.
 But no!
 The revolutionaries were opposed to having any central government with law-making powers at all.

 Well then, what DID the revolutionaries want?
 They wanted the following two things:

 #2.
 A sharing economy.
 What's a sharing economy?
-It's an economy in which people, by mutual agreement (using voluntary federation) share the fruits of their economic productivity with each other based on the principle of "From each according to [reasonable] ability, to each according to need [and reasonable desire]."
-Things that are not scarce are free for anybody in the sharing economy; scarce things are rationed according to an equitable method determined by the voluntary federation government.
-People own all the personal property (houses, clothing, musical instruments, books, etc.) they reasonably should own; they just don't own what is properly owned by society: the means of social economic production such as vast tracts of land, mineral wealth in the earth, factories etc. There is no buying and selling, and hence no money.
+It's an economy in which people, by mutual agreement (using voluntary federation) share the fruits of their economic productivity with each other based on the principle of "From each according to reasonable ability, to each according to need and reasonable desire."
+Things that are not scarce are free for anybody in the sharing economy (i.e., people who are contributing to it according to reasonable ability); scarce things are rationed according to an equitable method determined by the voluntary federation government.
+People own all the personal property (houses, clothing, musical instruments, books, etc.) they reasonably should own; they just don't own what is properly owned by society: the means of social economic production such as vast tracts of land, mineral wealth in the earth, factories, etc. There is no buying and selling, and hence no money.
 Old people who have worked reasonably in the early years of their life, children too young to be expected to work, and people who are for some reason unable to work, can just take what they reasonably need and want for free.
 Those who don't contribute reasonably (lazy free loaders and people who think that useful work is "beneath" them) have no right to enjoy the fruits of the economy.
 Details of how this works and why it makes a lot of sense are discussed here and here and here.